jet-pack/jet-pack/README.md

 jet-pack
 ========

-Yet another linux package manager (but for windows too)
+Yet another linux package manager (but for windows too).

+The initial intent of jetpack is to works like pacman, from Arch Linux.